Gallery Car

-The car's upper level was accessed by four sets of stairs in the middle vestibule.
-A narrow walkway with handrail and middle sections open looking below.
-Passengers disembarked from stairs from the vestibule on both sides.
-The original bench seating on the lower level was often upgraded to individual seats during rebuilds by operators.
-The 8700 series cars feature a control cab; this is not found in the 7600 series cars.
+The car is designed with the first floor at what would normally be considered "high platform" level, and originally featured bench seating.
+The second level is actually four separate balconies with single seating that are accessed by four spiral staircases in the central vestibule.
+The space between the balconies is left open to allow conductors to check tickets without going upstairs.
+The doors are located in the middle of the car along with a bathroom.

 Design

 Railcar

-The Gallery Car is made of the usual stainless steel and is a bilevel, however there is a drop down in the middle to the first floor.
+The Gallery Car is made of the typical stainless steel for North American coaches and is a bilevel, however a unique design feature is a drop down in the middle of the 2nd floor to the first floor.
 This choice was made in particular to allow conductors to make a single pass through the car to collect passenger fares instead of having to go to each floor.

-The car height is near the same as a Superliner (16' 2"), being only approximately four inches shorter, at 15' ~10".
-The height isn't the same across the brands, such as when comparing a Budd to an Amerail.
+The car height is near the same as a Superliner (16' 2"), being only approximately four inches shorter, at 15' ~10": The height isn't the same across the brands, such as when comparing a Budd to an Amerail.

+BNSF have their own versions of Budd's design with differently designed trucks and body from all other designs, along with text over the doors such as "BURLINGTON" or "BNSF RAILWAY," and a modern BNSF decal next to the doors.

+The windows are not the same across the brands either and are the easiest identifiers (with designs building on each other):